asvetliakov/webpack-plugin-cordova-bundle/README.md

 ### Why do you need it

 * You're using custom cordova platform-based workflow (involving building the app from android-studio/xcode)
-* You don't use cordova CLI
+* You're not using/don't want to use cordova CLI
 * You want to NPM/Yarn to take control of your cordova versioning
 * You want to build cordova/cordova-plugin sources directly from node_modules
 * You want to bundle whole cordova stuff into one file/let webpack control it